 “Some people see Hillsborough [Law Now] and think it’s just about Liverpool – but it’s not.”

-On day two, Kwasi Frempong, representative of the Grenfell Foundation, joined the runners.
+On day two, Kwasi Frempong, a representative of the Grenfell Foundation, joined the runners.
 Mr Frempong, 42, lived on Silchester estate opposite Grenfell Tower.
 He still recalls playing football on Sundays on the green pitches beneath the tower.

 Posting on the campaign’s Facebook page, Mr Frempong said: “I believe that if you’ve got the time and ability to help people then you should as you never know the impact that giving up your time has on people.”